-In accordance with our Corporate Governance Guidelines, in evaluating the suitability of individual candidates, the Nominating and Corporate Governance Committee will consider many factors, including: personal and professional integrity, ethics and values; experience in corporate management, such as serving as an officer or former officer of a publicly held company; finance experience; experience relevant to the Company's industry; experience as a board member or executive officer of another publicly held company; relevant academic expertise; proficiency in an area of the Company's operations; diversity of expertise and experience in substantive matters pertaining to the Company's business relative to other board members; diversity of background and perspective, including, but not limited to, with respect to age, gender, race, place of residence and specialized experience; practical and mature business judgment, including, but not limited to, the ability to make independent analytical inquiries; collaborative nature and support of the Company's mission, vision, values and culture; and any other relevant qualifications, attributes or skills.
-The Board evaluates each candidate in the context of the Board as a whole, with the objective of assembling a group that can best perpetuate the success of the Company's business and represent stockholder interests through the exercise of sound judgment using its diversity of experience in these various areas.
+In accordance with our Corporate Governance Guidelines, in evaluating the suitability of individual candidates, the Nominating and Corporate Governance Committee will consider many factors, including but not limited to: personal and professional integrity, ethics and values; experience in corporate management, such as serving as an officer or former officer of a publicly held company; finance experience; experience relevant to the Company's industry; experience as a board member or executive officer of another publicly held company; relevant academic expertise; proficiency in an area of the Company's operations; diversity of expertise and experience in substantive matters pertaining to the Company's business relative to other board members; diversity of background and perspective, including, but not limited to, with respect to age, gender identification, identification as an underrepresented minority, identification as LGBTQ+, race or ethnicity, place of residence and specialized experience; practical and mature business judgment, including, but not limited to, the ability to make independent analytical inquiries; collaborative nature and support of the Company's mission, vision, values and culture; and any other relevant background information, qualifications, attributes or skills.
+The Board evaluates each candidate in the context of the Board as a whole, with the objective of assembling a group that can best perpetuate the success of the Company's business and represent stockholder interests through the exercise of sound judgment using its diversity of experience and backgrounds in these various areas.

-Stockholders may recommend individuals to the Nominating and Corporate Governance Committee for consideration as potential director candidates by submitting the names of the recommended individuals, together with appropriate biographical information and background materials, to Vroom, Inc., 12053 Southwest Freeway, Stafford, Texas 77477, Attn: Nominating and Corporate Governance Committee, c/o Secretary.
+Stockholders may recommend individuals to the Nominating and Corporate Governance Committee for consideration as potential director candidates by submitting the names of the recommended individuals, together with appropriate biographical information and background materials, to Vroom, Inc., Nathan Hall, 3600 W Sam Houston Pkwy S, Floor 4, Houston, Texas 77042, Attn: Nominating and Corporate Governance Committee, c/o Corporate Secretary.
 In the event there is a vacancy, and assuming that appropriate biographical and background material has been provided on a timely basis, the Nominating and Corporate Governance Committee will evaluate stockholder-recommended candidates by following substantially the same process, and applying substantially the same criteria, as it follows for candidates submitted by others.